Mariemgaber123/CyberSecurity-Agent/README.md

 (`EMPLOYEE-LAPTOP-22`), plus one High and one Critical severity incident so `close_incident`'s role check has real cases to hit.

+ # CyberSecurity MCP Agent

+A Model Context Protocol (MCP) based CyberSecurity Agent designed to simulate a Security Operations Center (SOC) assistant.

+The system provides an MCP client that communicates with an MCP server exposing security-related tools connected to a database.
+The agent can perform security operations such as checking user history, analyzing IP reputation, blocking suspicious IPs, managing incidents, and generating security reports.

+---

+## Team Members

+- **Mariem Gaber**
+- **Aser Alaa**

+At the beginning of the project, we divided the tasks between us to work on different components independently.
+After completing the initial parts, we collaborated on integrating all components, debugging issues, improving the architecture, and reaching the final working solution together.

+---

+# Project Architecture

+The project follows an MCP client-server architecture:

+CyberSecurity-Agent
+│
+├── client
+│ └── agent.py
+│
+├── mcp_server
+│ └── server.py
+│
+├── shared
+│ └── tools.py
+│
+└── database
+└── security.db

+---

+# System Components

+## 1. MCP Client

+The client acts as the user interface and communicates with the MCP server.

+Responsibilities:

+- Connect to MCP server
+- Perform capability checking
+- Call available security tools
+- Display results to the user

+The client initially used **stdio transport** during development and was later migrated to **Streamable HTTP transport**.

+---

+## 2. MCP Server

+The MCP server exposes cybersecurity operations as MCP tools.

+Implemented tools:

+### User History

+Retrieves information about a specific user.

+Example:
+user_history(user="Mariem Gaber")

+---

+### IP Reputation

+Checks whether an IP exists in the threat intelligence database and retrieves its reputation and severity.

+Example:

+ip_reputation(ip="192.168.1.50")

+---

+### Block IP

+Blocks a suspicious IP address after validating the request and checking authorization.

+The operation includes:

+- IP validation
+- User authorization verification
+- Database state update
+- Audit logging

+Only users with the **Security Manager** role can perform this operation.

+---

+### Close Incident

+Closes an existing security incident after verifying permissions.

+---

+### Escalate Incident

+Escalates a security incident and records the action.

+---

+### Send Email

+Simulates sending an email notification and stores the action in audit logs.

+---

+### Generate Security Report

+A long-running operation that generates a security report.

+The process includes multiple stages:

+1. Collecting incident data
+2. Analyzing threats
+3. Calculating statistics
+4. Preparing the final report

+The tool uses MCP progress notifications to provide continuous feedback instead of leaving the client waiting without updates.

+Example:

+Progress: 1/5
+Progress: 2/5
+Progress: 3/5
+Progress: 4/5
+Progress: 5/5

+Report generated successfully.

+---

+# Database Layer

+The project uses a relational database to store:

+- Users
+- Devices
+- Threat intelligence data
+- Security incidents
+- Incident actions
+- Audit logs

+The database is accessed through a shared data layer to separate database operations from MCP communication logic.

+---

 ## 3. Protocol Concerns → Where They Live

 | Concern | File | How it fires |